Udhays07/Tagger/README.md

-# NER Tagging Web Application
+# Tagging Web Application

-This is a simple Named Entity Recognition (NER) tagging web application that allows users to manually tag words in a given text with predefined entity categories (e.g., Name, Location, Organization).
+This is a simple Text Tagging web application that allows users to manually tag words in a given text with predefined POS Tags and NER Tags.
 Users can tag, and download the tagged words in an XML format.